The writing portfolio:

 Poem and essay, Wand’ring Steps, ed.
 Brian Edwards (Mattoid/Grange, 2015)

-A poem about mother and daughter, death and love, and an essay about living in the Kimberley managing an Aboriginal art centre, excerpted from my coming book, Black-headed Snake, in this anthology.
+Two pieces: a poem about mother and daughter, death and love, and an essay about living in the Kimberley managing an Aboriginal art centre, excerpted for this anthology from my coming book, Black-headed Snake.

 ‘Grahamvale, Shepparton, summer 1960’

-Mischief on a country orchard in Victoria, Australia, in a scorching 1960s summer in this anthology.
+Mischief on a country orchard in Victoria, Australia in a scorching 1960s summer featured in this anthology.
 Two cousins – one from the city, one local – rekindle a rapport built over previous summers.

 ‘On the same page – a baking & writing collaboration’

 Profile feature, Inside Small Business magazine (Summit Publishing, Spring 2014)